 And don’t just stop at stained glass.
 Broken windows on a condemned building can create interesting angles; a house cat peering out at the street can add a touch of whimsy; a colorful flower box can turn a photo into art.

-For a true glimpse of local life, it’s important to see how people spend their leisure time—and that’s often on a cricket pitch, soccer field or baseball diamond.
+For a true glimpse of local life, it’s important to see how people spend their leisure time—and that’s often on a cricket pitch, soccer field, or baseball diamond.
 In any town on any weekend around the world, there’s almost always some kind of sporting event going on.
 Grab your camera and catch the locals in action.

 Taking photos at games will help you practice action shots.
 For the best results from a distance, use a zoom lens and high shutter speed (at least 1/500).

 Who doesn’t love a bustling food market?
 Markets mean color, and color can bring a photo to life.
 Try squatting down with your camera to use a pile of vegetables or fruits as a vivid foreground, or zooming in on colorful bags of spices.
 Don’t just focus on the food; also consider snapping a few shots of the people selling their wares.
-(Note that it’s courteous to ask permission first.)
+(Keep in mind that it’s courteous to ask permission first.)

-Tunnels normally mean trains, but there are all types of tunnels such as street underpasses, subways, archways and mines.
+Tunnels normally mean trains, but there are all types of tunnels such as street underpasses, subways, archways, and mines.
 Photographing these tunnels with the right light can change the dynamic of the photo.
 Consider taking a shot of a person walking through a tunnel with the light behind him or her, creating a silhouette effect.
 Or turn the camera on an angle to transform a straight channel into a diamond shape.
 You can also use the tunnel as a frame for an interesting subject on the other side.

 To photograph moving objects—like a train pulling into Tokyo’s Shinjuku Station or a child running down a sidewalk in Jerusalem—you don’t need a tripod.
 Point your camera at the subject and match its speed with your hands.
 The result will show the object intact and the background blurry, creating an illusion of motion.